tonybourkesdnpros/AVD_Labguide/lab2.md

 There is a group called <b>CVP_cluster</b> which is where you would put all of the CVP hosts.
 In the lab environment, there is only one CVP host, named cvp1.

-Change the <tt>ansible_password</tt>: field (highlighted in red) to your environment's password.
+Change the <tt>ansible_password</tt>: field (highlighted in red) to your environment's password if you haven't already done so.
 It will be "arista" followed by four alphanumeric characters.

 <pre>
 ---